optimizely/python-sdk/README.md

 notification_center.add_notification_listener(NotificationTypes.OPTIMIZELY_CONFIG_UPDATE, update_callback)
 ```

-For Further details see the Optimizely [Full Stack documentation](https://docs.developers.optimizely.com/full-stack/docs)
-to learn how to set up your first Python project and use the SDK.
+For Further details see the Optimizely Full Stack Python SDK [developer documentation](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/python-sdk) to learn how to set up your first Python project and use the SDK.

 ## Development